SpenceKonde/megaTinyCore/megaavr/libraries/Wire/README.md

 There are no alternate TWI pin mapping options for the 0-series or 2-series devices.

 ## Pullups
 The I2C standard absolutely does require external pullups.
 The fact that I2C ever works with just the internal pullups is somewhat surprising - but the protocol is designed to be resiliant to mildly adverse hardware conditions.
 However, as wires get longer and/or slave devices more numerous, the bus capacitance increases and the internal pullups will no longer be sufficient for proper functioning.
-By popular demand we have added a method to enable the pullups; we suggest using this only as a debugging aid: *if this fixes any problems, you should install external pullup resistors* (in the absence of other devices on the bus having their own pullups breakout boards often do), 4.7k is a good default value for standard speed I2C).
+By popular demand we have added a method to enable the pullups; we suggest using this only as a debugging aid: *if this fixes any problems, you should install external pullup resistors* (in the absence of other devices on the bus having their own pullups breakout boards often do), **4.7k is a good default value** for standard speed I2C).
 After selecting the desired pin mapping (if not the default) call:
 ```c
 Wire.usePullups();
 ```

+## Valid Addresses
+Addresses are 7 bits - 8 bits are sent, and the least significant one indicates if it's a read or write operation.
+This leaves 128 addresses, however, some of them are "reserved", and have a special semantic meaning in I2C and I2C-compatible protocols.

 ## Wire.setClock()
 `Wire.setClock()` is not exact (nor is it on the official core).
 The clock speed always depends on network conditions - the baud generator adapts to electrical conditions, particularly the rise time of the SCL and SDA line. `Wire.setClock()` must be called after `Wire.begin()`, and will briefly disable the TWI interface to make the necessary changes.
 It will handle the `FMPEN` bit to enable "Fast Mode Plus" for speeds in excess of 400 kHz.